 When do I have to bring the boat back?

 Boats should be returned and vacated by 9.30am (or 2.30pm on Tuesday returns at Chirk and Falkirk only).
 If a boat is returned late or unclean, it will cause a delay for the next hirer.
 In this event, we reserve the right to charge additional costs.

-You can book safely or securely online at blackprince.wpengine.com.
+You can book safely or securely online at www.black-prince.com.
 Your accommodation will be reserved and payments can be made.
 Booking confirmation will be made by email, together will more information about your holiday.

 We require a 25% deposit to confirm the booking, with the balance due 8 weeks before your departure date.
 Once you submit the booking form on-line or sign the booking form in the brochure, you are then entering a legal contract and will be liable for the full cost of the holiday (unless you have taken Cancellation Protection).
 Please click here for details of our booking terms and conditions

 A full inventory list is available here and the hire charge also includes gas and VAT but excludes diesel.
-The boat will be sent out with a full tank of diesel which will be refueled and charged for on your return.
-We will also send you a grocery list which you can fill in and return to the base and your groceries will be waiting for you when you arrive (£5 charge plus the cost of the groceries payable directly to the base).
-Please note this service is only available on Saturday starts.
+The boat will be sent out with a full tank of diesel which will be refuelled and charged for on your return.

 The Damage Waiver Scheme covers you in the event of damage, loss or accident to your boat or its inventory during your holiday.
 The scheme is included in the price of your holiday.
 Please ensure all passenger names are on your completed booking form.